Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

-Take this Job and Shove it!
+Take This Job and Shove it!

 Looking for a job is challenging enough without having to include a bad work history on the job application.
 HR recruiters who are going through the applications to schedule job interviews are not impressed when they see a past termination or long gaps between jobs in the employment history of an applicant.
 Walking out of the job and exclaiming, "Take this job and shove it," may have sounded like a good idea at the time.
 However, today, it may now be nothing more than a big regret.
 To move on and get a second chance at establishing a sound work history, there are some things you can do to get over these obstacles.

-Examples of Bad Past Employment History
+Examples of Bad Work History

-Issue: Getting Fired from a Job - The one thing that comes to mind when you think of a bad work experience would be getting fired from a job.
+The one thing that comes to mind when you think of a bad work experience would be getting fired from a job.
 Involuntary terminations which result because of misconduct are difficult to explain to a prospective employer because no employer wants to take on an employee who is going to be disruptive or participate in bad behavior at the workplace.
 In other words, why hire a problem?
-The the reasons for leaving a job that people put on job applications often can be a little frightening for a prospective employer who may not feel like taking a gamble on someone who could turn out to be a bad hire.
+The reasons for leaving a job that people put on job applications often can be a little frightening for a prospective employer who may not feel like taking a gamble on someone who could turn out to be a bad hire.

 Possible Solution: Applicants who have a discharge in their work history will want to include additional language to offer an opportunity to explain the circumstances around the discharge.
-In the space which allows for the reason of separation, it is important to be truthful but to include language such as "can explain further."
+In the space which allows for the reason for separation, it is important to be truthful but to include language such as "can explain further."
 A discharge from a job does not need to mean the end of your ability to get further employment.

-Many individuals will experience a termination at some point of their career that is not related to misconduct.
-There may be a change of managers which offers the new manager an option to hire their choice of personnel.
+Many individuals will experience a termination at some point in their career that is not related to misconduct.
+There may be a change of managers, which offers the new manager an option to hire their choice of personnel.
 Some employees may find themselves as part of "fallout" due to politics.
 Others simply find they do not have a good fit with their organization and are asked to resign or be fired.
 Firings can be done for reasons other than violations of protected classes as outlined by law.
 For more information, see www.eeoc.gov.

-Applicants who get the opportunity to explain their firing, gaps in employment, or bizarre reason for not having a job will want to focus on the skills they will bring to the new job.
+Applicants who get the opportunity to explain their firing, gaps in employment, or bizarre reasons for not having a job will want to focus on the skills they will bring to the new job.
 Employers want to know that there are concrete reasons such as education and other prior experiences that will make the individual with some bad experience in their employment history worth the investment to offer them a job.
 Emphasizing how skilled you are in the field of specialization, your education and/or training, and your ability to get along well with others will be important to a prospective employer.